hkscy/Basic-SPN-cryptanalysis/README.md

 Basic SPN cipher which takes as input a 16-bit input block and has 4 rounds.
 Each round consists of (1) substitution (2) transposition (3) key mixing

-hkscy.org

-#Appendix
-#Figure 1: Constructing linear approximations for the complete cipher
+# Constructing linear approximations for the complete cipher

 To do this we concatenate linear approximations through multiple rounds.
 Linear approximations are given by the linear approximation table